SSWSpencer/SSWSpencer/README.md

 ### Hi there 👋

 Welcome to my Profile!
-I am Steven Spencer, a Team Lead and Student at Lambda School!
-I'm from Worcester Massachusetts and spend most of my time either programming, working on cars, or listening to music!
+I am Steven Spencer, a former Team Lead and an endorsed student from Lambda School I'm from Worcester Massachusetts and spend most of my time either programming, working on my cars, or listening to music

-Most of my programming work is in React, CSS, and NodeJS, however I also have knowledge in HTML, Native JavaScript, Java, and Python, and I also know how to use LESS, Styled Components, Reactstrap, Bootstrap, Redux, and Context API.
+Most of my programming work is in React, Python, and NodeJS, however I also have knowledge in HTML, JavaScript, Java, and CSS, and I also know how to use technologies such as LESS, Styled Components, Reactstrap, Bootstrap, Redux, and Context API, and AngularJS.

-You can find my portfolio website at https://stevenspencer.info, or you can get in touch with me directly at steve35spencer@gmail.com
+You can find my portfolio website at https://www.stevenswspencer.com, or you can get in touch with me directly at steve35spencer@gmail.com